 I’m building a course tentatively called Notion for Creators – sign up at that link to get notified when it becomes available.

-Shortcut to open a Slack DM in iOS.
+Shortcut 4: Open a Slack DM

 I have several people across several Slack workspaces with whom I exchange messages on a near-daily basis.
 Since they’re not all in the same workspace, it can take a while to switch to the correct workspace whenever I want to send a message.
 This shortcut lets me skip that process!